-We expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2021.
+We expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2021.

 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: